 The U.S. didn’t want Europeans interfering in Latin America by trying to collect debt the way they had in the Venezuelan Crisis of 1902-3.
 Britain still considered Argentina, for instance, as part of its Informal Empire.
 The U.S. would restructure debt obligations during a regime change if need be, but they didn’t want British or Europeans nosing around anywhere in the Americas in the meantime.
 The Roosevelt Corollary goal became a reality during and after World War I, when Britain and France were too preoccupied to exert much influence in Latin America.

-Lending money with strings attached empowered the U.S. in a system called Dollar Diplomacy, known to some as Gunboat Diplomacy because it carried with it the implicit threat and occasional use of force.
+Lending money with strings attached empowered the U.S. in a sort of “imperialism lite” system called Dollar Diplomacy, known to some as Gunboat Diplomacy because it carried with it the implicit threat and occasional use of force.
 The softer “dollar diplomacy” side of the coin was so-named by Roosevelt’s presidential successor, William Howard Taft.
 The U.S. intervened wherever necessary, as it did off and on in Nicaragua from 1909-33.
 They backed off the Roosevelt Corollary some in the 1930s during the presidency of Roosevelt’s cousin, Franklin, whose Good Neighbor Policy ended American occupation of Nicaragua and Haiti and ended U.S. sovereignty over Cuba.
 Dollar Diplomacy wasn’t all bad for debtor nations.
 Cuban sugar production improved under American control, for instance.
 However, it was understood that the creditor had ultimate control over the debtor’s politics.

 The U.S. resumed a more active role with the onset of the Cold War in 1945, backing right-wing dictators in Cuba (Fulgencio Batista), Nicaragua (Somozas), the Dominican Republic (Rafael Trujillo), Guatemala (Castillo Armas), Chile (Augusto Pinochet), Haiti (François “Papa Doc” Duvalier), and elsewhere.
 Latin Americans, by and large, had fewer freedoms than landholding colonial Americans under British rule in the 18th century.
 American control wasn’t nearly as direct as Soviet control over Eastern Europe but neither was it in the interest of capitalism to encourage democracy in the region, whereby voting might’ve resulted in left-leaning socialist democracies unfriendly to U.S. corporations.
 Speaking to Latin American diplomats in 1962, President John Kennedy said, “those who make peaceful revolution impossible, will make violent revolution inevitable.”
 What he meant was that, with less harsh control and more compromise on issues like voting, land control, and toleration of unions, the U.S. and its right-wing allies wouldn’t create such fertile soil for alternatives like Fidel Castro’s communist dictatorship in Cuba.
 But Kennedy’s successors didn’t share his goal of more pluralistic governments in Latin America.
 The reality, instead, was ongoing civil wars in Central and South America between pro-American right-wing dictators and their anti-American left-wing counterparts.